Viking Grace ferry current position

 Review of Viking Grace ferry

 MS Viking Grace ferry is a Ro-Ro passenger vessel operated by the Finland-based company VIKING LINE.
-The ship has max capacity of 2800 passengers and 500 cars plus 75 trucks (trailers).
+The ship has a max capacity of 2800 passengers and 500 cars plus 75 trucks (trailers).
 The vessel was launched in 2013 and currently operates on the Sweden-Finland ferry route Stockholm-Turku (crossing time 10 hours) via Aland (Mariehamn).

 Staff and crew cabins are located on decks 1 and 2.
 Passenger cabins are graded in the following categories: